Slides 📊

 The F-test statistic \(\frac{\text{MSA}}{\text{MSE}}\) compares between-group to within-group variability, with large values providing evidence against \(H_0\).

-The complete ANOVA procedure follows the standard four-step hypothesis testing framework, with R’s
+The complete ANOVA hypothesis testing follows the standard four-step framework.

 ANOVA serves as a gatekeeper test that determines whether any group differences exist before investigating specific pairwise comparisons.